95 pc people don't need BJP: Akhilesh hits back at UP minister | Politics

 95 pc people don't need BJP: Akhilesh hits back at UP minister

-While talking to reporters in Jalaun when asked about rising prices of petrol and diesel, Tiwari had said, Today, only 95 per cent people who are running on four-wheelers need petrol.
-There are 95 per cent people in society who do not need petrol.
+At present, 95 per cent people dont need petrol.
 If you compare with per capita income, the prices of petrol and diesel have not increased much.

 - Country: